 Tennessee's Developmental Disabilities Network (created by the Developmental Disabilities Act and includes the Council, Vanderbilt Kennedy Center, UT Boling Center in Memphis, and Disability Rights TN) and the state Independent Living Network (SILC-TN and Centers for Independent Living) recently released a joint publication on best practices in inclusive higher education programs that features includes perspectives from students, alumni, administrators, program directors and researchers.
 The content of this publication was adapted from presentations made at the 2017 Southeastern Postsecondary Education Alliance (SEPSEA) Capacity Building Institute.
-The Council was a leader in launching Tennessee's inclusive higher education movement and there are now 5 programs across the state for students with intellectual and developmental disabilities on university campuses.
+The Council was a leader in launching Tennessee's inclusive higher education movement for students with intellectual and developmental disabilities on university campuses.

 One of the focus areas of our Supporting Families Community of Practice has been learning more about the needs of families with members with intellectual and developmental disabilities and finding out what strategies they have used to overcome various barriers they experience to full participation in their communities.
 The Council partnered with the Vanderbilt Kennedy Center for Excellence in Developmental Disabilities and Tennessee Disability Pathfinder to create this special edition of the Tennessee Kindred Stories project.

 The booklet focuses on sharing stories, based on interviews with families, of how some Tennessee families are building good lives for their family member with a disability using both formal services and informal supports in their communities.
 Common themes surfaced during the family interviews and we have outlined some of those themes throughout this booklet, grouped by the “challenges” and “successes” mentioned by families.